 CROWNS HAVE THEIR COMPASS-LENGTH OF DAYS THEIR DATE-

 If she were still herself, she is sure that she would know what to say.
 She used to greet newcomers constantly as a guard, or a soldier, or an emissary, or a queen; even as a rebel.
 Now she is none of those things and almost nothing at all, and she has fallen out of practice at it.
 She bites her tongue, hesitates, fumbles over something some basic inquiry that should be utterly simple.

 Seraphina still doesn’t know how to be – tender.
 Or kind.
 She barely even knows how to express concern in any way that feels genuine, not forced and clumsy.
-When her voice comes out, it is not quite any of those things; she only succeeds at soft.
-“Are you alright?”
+When her voice comes out, it is not quite any of those things; she only succeeds at soft.“Are you alright?”

 He doesn’t much look it.

-and there's no way to escape the violence of a girl against herself.
+I'M IN A ROOM MADE OUT OF MIRRORSand there's no way to escape the violence of a girl against herself.☼please tag Sera! contact is encouraged, short of violence

+CROWNS HAVE THEIR COMPASS-LENGTH OF DAYS THEIR DATE-